trec-dd/trec-dd-jig/README.md

   ```

 - (Optional) Install the lemur/indri sample DD system.
 If you make any changes to the sample system, you will need to run this install.sh again to see the effects
-        > sh install.sh
-- You will see a bin directory in /yourhomedirectory/indri-5.0/trec-dd-jig.
-Test the sample DD system:
-        > sh run_lemur_dd.sh
--  Please remember to change this shell script so that it contains the correct paths to your topic file and to your index/indices

   ``` shell
     >$ sh install.sh